 The Hernando County budget is prepared in accordance with Generally Accounting Principles (GAAP).
-The accounts of the County are organized on the basis of funds and department groups, each are considered a separate accounting entity.
-Departments track specific activity on a financial statement; whereas, the fund level detail consolidates departments under the umbrella of that fund on a single balance sheet.
-The General Fund (GF) is the main fund associated with governmental related activity.
+The accounts of the county are organized on the basis of funds and account groups, each of which is considered a separate accounting entity.
 The operations of each fund are accounted for with a separate set of self-balancing accounts that include its assets, liabilities, fund equity, revenues, and expenditures or expenses, as appropriate.
-Government resources are allocated to, and accounted for, in individual funds based upon the purposes for which they are to be spent and the means by which the spending activities are controlled.
+Government resources are allocated to and accounted for in individual funds based upon the purposes for which they are to be spent and the means by which the spending activities are controlled.